Sky1sBloo/num-conv/README.md

 ## Installation
 ### Installation for Windows users
-1. Compile main.cpp using your preferred compiler
+1. Compile the cpp files using your preferred compiler

 ### Installation for Linux users
 Follow the steps below to perform a manual installation: